nwg-piotr/nwg-shell/README.md

 ![nwg-shell-header.png](https://raw.githubusercontent.com/nwg-piotr/nwg-shell-resources/master/images/nwg-shell/nwg-shell-header_new2.png)

+## Support for other WMs

-*This project is primarily aimed at sway.
+This project is primarily aimed at sway.
 Some parts may work on other wlroots-based compositors.
 Some may even work on X11, but it's not the primary objective.
-Feel free to submit addons / improvements, but keep in mind that all the stuff **must** work on sway, and **may or may not** work elsewhere.*
+Feel free to submit addons / improvements, but keep in mind that all the stuff **must** work on sway, and **may or may not** work elsewhere.

+### Pull requests adding support for non-sway stuff

+are welcome.

+### Feature requests like "add <place_your_wm_here> support"

+go to `/dev/null`.

 ## Installation